venturefm639/venture-repo/README.md

 learning how to use git

-it is gvivng me a tougj one
+it is giving me a tough one